TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 # Intro

 Around two years ago, FreeRDP got smart card logon support: [Smartcard logon with FreeRDP](https://www.hardening-consulting.com/en/posts/20231004-smartcard-logon.html).
 Theoretically (and sometimes practically), it is possible to use a smart card (scard) for RDP logon in FreeRDP.
-In this post, I will try to explain how RDP scard logon works and how to set it up.
+In this post, I will explain how RDP scard logon works and how to set it up.

 This post has two main parts: theoretical and practical.
 I was thinking about two separate posts, but then I decided that I don't want to split theory and practice.